henrybear327/Gitbook_Tutorial/Linux/Diff/English_version_for_Gary.md

-After compiling your program, and let's assume the executable file is named `a.out`, input file named `input.txt`, and output file with your desired name, `output.txt` to be concise, you can run:
+After compiling your program, and let's assume the executable file is named `a.out`, input file named `input.txt`, and output file with your desired name, `output.txt` to be concise.
+Simple run:
 ```
 ./a.out < input.txt > output.txt
 ```
 to load the data in `input.txt` to the program and store the output into `output.txt`.

-If you just want to load the data from file and show the output on the screen, you can run:
+If you just want to load the data from `input.txt` and show the output on the screen, you can run:
 ```
 ./a.out < input.txt
 ```

 ### Method two: `freopen()`

-Simply add two lines of code to the start of the `main()` and you are good to go!
+Simply add two lines of code to the start of the `main()` function and you are good to go!

 The syntax of `freopen()` is very simple:
 ```
 freopen("file name", "r/w", stdin/stdout);
 ```

-For example，if the input data is in `input.txt`，and the desired output file name is `output.txt`, simply add these tow lines of code to the star of the `main()` function:
+For example，if the input data is in `input.txt`, and the desired output file name is `output.txt`, simply add these two lines of code to the start of the `main()` function:
 ```
 freopen("input.txt", "r", stdin);
 freopen("output.txt", "w", stdout);